lim0606/caffe-googlenet-bn/README.md

 The uploaded model achieves a top-1 accuracy 71.64% (28.36% error) and a top-5 accuracy 90.83% (9.17% error) on the validation set, using a single random crop.

+Thank John Lee for helping me training this model.

 # Refs
 [1] http://arxiv.org/abs/1409.4842